chloeeliu/chloeeliu.github.io/User Behavior Analytics Platform.md

 > SHEIN, FEB 2022 -NOW

-**Project description:** Using clickhouse, spark and related tech to instantly analyze daily tens of billions of events data, design asynchronous, routing engine, partitioning and other methods to improve query efficiency by 40%, monthly average users 90.
+**Project description:**  Utilized ClickHouse, Spark, and related technologies for instant analysis of daily tens of billions of events data.
+Designed asynchronous, routing engines, and partitioning techniques, boosting query efficiency by 40%.

 ### 1. Event Analysis

-Establish events action analysis function, support flexible dimensions combination to visualize pv, uv and duration time, and improve the efficiency of product function analytics.
+Developed an event action analysis function, enabling flexible combination of dimensions to visualize key metrics such as unique visitors (UV) to significantly improved the analytics efficiency.

 <img src="images/eventanalytics.png?raw=true"/>